Iacopo454/Shoes-shop/README.md

 * I managed to solve error using Google and checking with the Tutor support team of Code Institute

 ## Acknowledgments
-I would like to thank the tutor from Code Institute which tutor me and help me throught this project difficulties, my mentor which has been patient and the Slack commumnity which not only provide helps with active users but it is often helpful with answer to previous frequent questions from anyone part of this community.
+I would like to thank the tutor from Code Institute which tutor me and help me throught this project difficulties, my mentor "Sandeep Aggraval" which has been patient and the Slack commumnity which not only provide helps with active users but it is often helpful with answer to previous frequent questions from anyone part of this community.